SalzmannM/CIP-Project/README.md

 # 4. Install dependencies
 pip install -r requirements.txt

-# 5. Run scraper cells in the QMD (sections 2.3 and 2.4)
+# 5. Run scraper cells in the QMD (sections 2.3 and 2.4) (ONLY REQUIRED IF data is empty)
 #    → produces data/publicjobs_raw.json and data/publicjobs_benefits.json

 # 6. Render the Quarto document